 A few readers wrote to ask what I meant when I mention the vamp and visible arches of shoes in the previous post.
 In the picture below – arrow number one points to the vamp.
 If this area fits low on the top of the foot, it makes the leg look longer.
 Don’t wear these shoes with socks.
 They are designed to show the foot.

 Arrow number two points to the arch.
-If there is a space between the heel and the front of the foot, it makes the ankles and calves look more slender than if the full sole of the shoe and heel is flat to the ground.
+If there is a space between the heel and the front, it makes the ankles and calves look more slender than if the full sole is flat to the ground.

 Links in my posts may provide a small commission to me at no additional cost to you.
 I do not do advertising, sponsored posts, or accept gifts in exchange for reviews.

 I am still old school and always wear a dress to church.
 And they are great on a warm day if you choose linen or cotton.
 You look wonderful.
 Have a great day.